Preparation for a Facelift

 In some cases the skin is removed, in others the skin and muscle tissues are reshaped.
 The underlying muscle may be tightened with the skin, or separately.
 After the tightening or removal of excess skin, the skin is re-draped and sutured.

 Facelift patients normally undergo general anesthesia.
 Time in surgery is approximately 4 to 6 hours.
 In some cases, drainage tubes are left in place under certain areas of the skin for about 2 days to reduce post-surgical swelling.
 Depending upon the extent of the procedure, a facelift may be performed under local anesthesia—while you are numbed and sedated, but awake, or a light general anesthetic, where you are lightly sleeping.
 You should discuss anesthesia options with your plastic surgeon and the anesthesiologist.
-As a rule, our surgeon Dr Wong does all his facelifts under twilight sedation as a day case.
+Some surgeons do facelifts under twilight sedation as a day case.
 The benefit of this is that you will recover much faster and you will have less swelling and bruising than a general anesthetic.
-Dr Jalil and Dr Nasir do their facelifts with a GA and an overnight stay in hospital.
-These 3 surgeons are based in Kuala Lumpur, Malaysia where most of our facelifts are performed.
+Other surgeons do their facelifts with a general anestheshia (GA) and an overnight stay in hospital.
+Ask your destination manager what anesthesia may be used.

 Recovery and Post-op care

 After surgery, patients may experience moderate swelling of the eyelids and other facial areas.
 Immediately after surgery a large dressing is usually applied, but this will depend on which surgeon is doing the surgery as they all work differently.
 It is removed typically within 2 days after surgery and may be replaced with an elastic wrap.
-Any stitches will be removed after 6 days unless you have dissolving sutures (Dr Jalil uses these).
+Any stitches will be removed after 6 days unless you have dissolving sutures.
 There is normally some discomfort following facelift surgery, which can be managed with medications.

 You will be moving around in a couple of days, but we advise you to relax for a week or so.
 Strenuous activity should be avoided until the bruising and swelling has subsided.
 This can take four to six weeks; however, within two weeks the swelling should be reduced enough to engage in some social activities.
 Many patients prefer to delay significant social activities for four weeks after surgery.